-“Groundhog Day,” the eternally great Bill Murray movie about a TV weatherman living the same day over and over, may seem an unlikely place for content marketers to ferret out valuable industry insights.
-But stick with me: Remember, one of the gazillion brilliant aspects of this film is that Murray’s Phil Connors finally slips free of the time-loop grind only by departing from his pattern.
-He leaves his go-to comfort zone and the world opens up.
-(See?)
+“Groundhog Day,” the classic Bill Murray comedy about a TV weatherman living the same day over and over, may seem an unlikely place for content marketers to cull valuable insights.
+But one plot point holds an important content truth: It’s not until Murray’s Phil Connors breaks the pattern that he finally slips free of the time-loop limbo.
+He leaves his comfort zone, and the world opens up.

 - Experiment with formats.

 - Consider context.